Global Career Guide

 ぶっちゃけ Bucchake= Honestly

-Are good examples right?
+These are good examples right?

 Next is regarding the expression “ヤバイ, yabai.”
 Originally this word was used by thieves in the past, which means “There is danger approaching”.